LaboratoryOpticsBiosciences/bioimageloader/README.md

 ### How to run a ML/DL model?
 _bioimageloader_ only helps loading images/annotations, not running ML/DL
 models.
-Still you may find simple examples from [bioimageloader-docs:User Guides].
+Still, you may find some examples useful at [bioimageloader-docs:User Guides].
 Also check out [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).